christiaan-g/sANNIC_workflow/README.md

 #### 2c) Obtain native ranges

 Native ranges of all taxa are acquired from the matched names in the WCVP.
-Taxa that have their native ranges entirely outside the region of interest or are considered introduced in the region of interest will be flagged as "nonnative" and taxa with native ranges within the region of interest will be flagged as "native".
+Taxa that have their native ranges entirely outside the region of interest or are considered introduced in the region of interest will be flagged as "nonnative", and taxa with native ranges within the region of interest will be flagged as "native".

 #### 2d) Manual checking (optional)